- Case Studies

 The processes have to be monitored and controlled.
 The former process management has often been left to the professional user, whereas ISO-based processes require the compliance with the rulebooks which go far beyond the filling of the ISO instruments and prescribe the applicable process steps.

 In addition, the existing bank systems are often older and not designed for real-time data exchange gateways.
-For an end-to-end digitalisation, high-performance applications and a central gateway architecture, e.g. via APIs and the provision of microservices, are crucial.
+For an end-to-end digitalization, high-performance applications and a central gateway architecture, e.g. via APIs and the provision of microservices, are crucial.

 Clearing houses and SWIFT define in their own rulebooks how transactions have to be exchanged, e.g. in which order which versions of the individual ISO instruments are to be used or they provide information on the field assignment.
 The rulebooks also describe a possible aggregation of several messages to so-called “bulks”.
 Usually, the rulebooks are updated every year and the banks are obligated to implement the changes.